 As publishers collect increasingly more data about their readers online through e-commerce, email marketing, and online subscriptions, they can leave customers and themselves vulnerable to data breaches.
-The global average cost of a data breach increased by a worrying 10% in 2021 according to the Cost of a Data Breach Report 2021, making it clear that companies need to ramp up their security measures.
+The global average cost of a data breach increased by a worrying 10% in 2021, according to the Cost of a Data Breach Report 2021.
+And this makes it clear that companies need to ramp up their security measures.

-Publishing companies must, first of all, ensure the security of their subscribers’ Personally Identifiable Information (PII) and payment information, such as credit card numbers.
+Publishing companies must, first and foremost, ensure the security of their subscribers’ Personally Identifiable Information (PII) and payment information, such as credit card numbers.
 Protecting these is required by several regulations such as the GDPR, CCPA, and PCI DSS, as well as by increasing customer needs.
-But you should not limit security measures to these – as other information such as publisher-author contract content, delivery, and publication dates, and author royalty payments or calculations can also hurt your business if they get leaked or stolen.
+But you should not limit information security measures to these; other information such as publisher-author contract content, delivery and publication dates, and author royalty payments or calculations can also hurt your business if they get leaked or stolen.

 So, what are the steps publishers need to take to protect their data assets?
 Check out below.

 To create a data security program, you first need to define what information you want to protect.
 One important sensitive data category is PII, which falls under most data protection regulations.
 PII for publishers includes names, addresses, emails, etc. Another type of data is private internal information such as financial data, contract details, HR, accounting, billing, etc. Lastly, there’s intellectual property such as copyrighted content.

 After defining sensitive data, you need to identify where it resides, how it moves inside and outside your organization, and who has access to it.
 Once this data inventory is ready, you must set specific protection mechanisms and security controls along the usual lines: people, processes, and technology.

 Encryption is a way to protect sensitive data both when stored on a system or device and when in transit.
 By encrypting work computers’ hard drives, you can ensure that no matter how a device is booted up, users without a decryption key cannot access its contents.